Chetan Sharma: International career

 Making his first appearance in Tests against Pakistan at Lahore in 1984, he bowled Mohsin Khan with his fifth ball – becoming the third Indian to take a wicket in his first over in Test cricket.
 He took fourteen wickets in the three Tests in Sri Lanka in 1985.

 Sharma was an important member of the Indian team that defeated England 2–0 in 1986.
 He took sixteen wickets in the two Tests that he played.
 He took 10 wickets at Birmingham, including a career best 6 for 58 in the second innings.
 It remains the only 10 wicket haul by an Indian in England.
 He also is one of the few Indian pacers, like his mentor Kapil Dev, to take a 5 wicket haul in his 32-over spell to end with 5-64 and also have his name permanently etched in the Hall of Fame board at Lord's Cricket Ground.
 Though only twenty at the time, he picked up frequent injuries which restricted his career.
 When available, he was the first choice as the opening bowler with Kapil Dev for the next three years.

 For his ability to get useful runs down the order that too at quick rate, Sharma was seen as a natural successor to Kapil Dev in the all-rounder category.
 By the early nineties, his bowling had dropped in pace and sharpness and his strike rate dropped considerably.

 1986 Austral-Asia Cup final

-Sharma is infamously remembered for bowling the last ball to Pakistani batting great Javed Miandad in the final of the Austral-Asia cup in Sharjah in 1986.
-With Pakistan needing four runs to win off the final ball, Sharma bowled a low full toss outside the leg stump, and Miandad's towering, last-ball six constituted the first instance until then that an international game had ended in that manner.
+Sharma bowled the last ball to Pakistan's Javed Miandad in the final of the Austral-Asia cup in Sharjah in 1986.
+With Pakistan needing four runs to win off the final ball, Sharma bowled a low full toss outside the leg stump, which Miandad hit for six.
+This was the first time an international game had ended in that manner.
 That defeat started a chain of defeats for Indian cricket team in Sharjah.